Skip to main content

 Whom should I ask to write my letters of recommendation?

 We prefer to have at least one letter from a direct supervisor who can comment on your skills as an employee.
 We also request at least one of your letters comes from a professor who can comment on your academic performance and potential.
 The third letter can be from either of those areas.
-We discourage you from submitting letters of recommendation from a family member or someone who does not know you personally.
+We discourage you from submitting letters of recommendation from relatives, friends, or someone who does not know you personally.

 Letters must be submitted directly from the recommender online or mailed to GPS in a sealed, signed envelope.
-The School will not accept letters sent in by applicants.
+Letters sent in by applicants will not be accepted.

 Can I have my recommendations sent by my college's letter file service?